DarkHorsePXF/RemoteControl/README.md

     * Server: Code for PC Server,which you can run after packeging it as a jar file.

 ## Guide:
-    1.run the server;
+    1.Run the server;
-    2.insert the ip on your app;
+    2.Insert the ip on your app;
-    3.click "shotdown" on your app.
+    3.Click "shotdown" on your app.

-    note:the jar file locates at Server/out/artifacts/Server_jar/
+    Note:The jar file locates at Server/out/artifacts/Server_jar/

 ***